 Many tweens never pick up a book for fun.
-But studies show that kids who read for pleasure have better vocabulary, are more inspired writers and are better test takers.
+However, studies show that kids who read for pleasure have better vocabulary, are more inspired writers and are better test takers.
 So what’s a frustrated parent to do?
-Here are some tips for parents to make reading more accessible and fun for a finicky tween.
+Here are some reading tips for parents to make reading more accessible and fun for a finicky tween.

 Kids are drawn to technology, so anything inside a screen automatically ups the cool factor.
 Download titles from a book store or online marketplace to your laptop from the comfort of your living room.
 Check out free titles from you public library and transfer them via Wifi to your eReader.
 If you don’t have an eReader, download a free Kindle app to your smartphone or tablet.